Allison McGourty

-Allison McGourty is a film producer and screenwriter.
+Allison McGourty is a British film producer and screenwriter.

 Early life

 Allison McGourty was born in Bristol, England.
 As a child she moved to Venice, Italy, then relocated to Gleniffer Braes, on the boundary of Barrhead in East Renfrewshire, Scotland, where she attended the Cross Arthurlie Primary School.
 As a young girl she was a competitive horsewoman, qualifying for the Horse of the Year Show.
 She enrolled in Barrhead High School where she won the History Prize and played clarinet, and tenor saxophone in the National Youth Jazz Orchestra of Scotland.
 From 1982 to 1987, McGourty attended Staffordshire University in England, gaining a Bachelor of Science degree with honours in computer science and French.
 During her degree course, she lived in Paris and worked for Électricité de France.

 Early career

 McGourty began her professional career working for the international management consultancy firm Deloitte.
 In 1990, she joined Reuters, where she was part of the launch team for Reuters Television.
 In 1995 she accepted a post at the BBC, where she managed documentary programming at the UK Horizons television channel before being promoted to the BBC World Service.

 In 2003, McGourty founded the British independent record label LO-MAX Records.
 She signed the acclaimed rock band The Wrens to the label after spotting them at the South by Southwest music festival in Austin, Texas.
 She also signed The Go-Betweens album Oceans Apart, Kevin Ayers' celebrated The Unfairground and posthumous releases by Jeff Buckley.
 In 2010, McGourty signed the Greenlandic singer-songwriter Simon Lynge, whose debut album, The Future, reached the top of the Amazon UK Rock Charts on the week of its release.
 McGourty wrote, directed and produced a short film about Lynge which she shot in Greenland.
 McGourty founded Lo-Max Publishing Ltd, which publishes Frank Fairfield, Louis Michot of The Lost Bayou Ramblers and Simon Lynge.
 Lo-Max Publishing's music has been featured on the US television shows Lie to Me, Brothers & Sisters and The American Epic Sessions.